Jonathan Abramowitz: Awards, recognition, and leadership

 Abramowitz's contributions to the fields of OCD, anxiety disorders, and clinical psychology are recognized by his colleagues, peers, and the media through numerous honors, awards, and appearances.
-He is a Fellow and Past President of the Association for Behavioral and Cognitive Therapies (ABCT) and serves on the International OCD Foundation Scientific and Clinical Advisory Board.
+He is a Fellow and past president of the Association for Behavioral and Cognitive Therapies (ABCT) and serves on the International OCD Foundation Scientific and Clinical Advisory Board.
 He is the recipient of a Muhlenberg College Alumni Achievement Award, the David Shakow Early Career Award for Outstanding Contributions to the Science and Practice of Clinical Psychology (from Division 12 of the American Psychological Association), and the Mayo Clinic Department of Psychiatry and Psychology Outstanding Contributions to Research Award.

-Abramowitz has served on the Editorial Boards of several scientific journals and as Associate Editor of Journal of Cognitive Psychotherapy (2008–present) and Associate Editor of Behaviour Research and Therapy (2006-2015).
-He is the Editor-in-Chief of the Journal of Obsessive-Compulsive and Related Disorders.
+Abramowitz has served on the Editorial Boards of several scientific journals and as associate editor of Journal of Cognitive Psychotherapy (2008–present) and associate editor of Behaviour Research and Therapy (2006-2015).
+He is the editor-in-chief of the Journal of Obsessive-Compulsive and Related Disorders.
 His ResearchGate score is higher than 97.5% of this site's members.

 Abramowitz was invited by colleagues in Norway to help train and supervise 30 OCD treatment teams in that country.
 The training is part of an initiative funded by the Norwegian government to ensure that all individuals with OCD in Norway have access to effective treatment.

-Abramowitz has twice been appointed as Associate Chair of the University of North Carolina at Chapel Hill Department of Psychology and Neuroscience, a position he held from 2007-2017.
+Abramowitz has twice been appointed as associate chair of the University of North Carolina at Chapel Hill Department of Psychology and Neuroscience, a position he held from 2007 to 2017.

-Personal life

-Abramowitz lives in Chapel Hill, North Carolina, with his wife and two daughters.